Gasterophilus pecorum

 Gasterophilus pecorum is a species of botfly within the genus Gasterophilus that is an obligate parasite of horses and other equids.

 Gasterophilus pecorum is found in the desert steppe of Xinjiang, China, where it is the most prevalent botfly species.
 In Kalamaili Nature Reserve (KNR), China, G. pecorum is a major problem for the health of Przewalski's horse, which has been reintroduced in the area.
 Gasterophilus pecorum has also been observed infecting equids, such as the Persian Onager (Equus hemionus onager).
 Of the six identified species of Gasterophilus found within the KNR, G. pecorum is responsible for a majority of all botfly infections.

 Taxonomy

 Larvae

 G. pecorum larvae have several larval instars, these larvae move throughout their host's digestive tract while going through these life stages.
 Similar to other members of the genus Gasterophilus, in their last larval stage G. pecorum have a set of hooked mouth parts, which is used to help attach themselves to their host's gastrointestinal tract.
-After completing this life stage, the larvae is released via the host's excrement, and it then becomes a pupa then eventually into an adult.
+After completing this life stage, the larvae are released via the host's excrement, and it then becomes a pupa then eventually into an adult.